kas0079/jolievisualize/README.md

 ![Jolievisualize vscode example](https://i.imgur.com/KlO4bKw.png)

+## Requirements

+-   It is required that Jolie, version 1.11.0-git, is set up correctly.
+Look [here](https://www.jolie-lang.org/downloads.html) for further explanation on how to set up Jolie correctly.

+*   A JSON configuration file is used for getting information about the top-level services and networks.
+See the section on how to set up the visualization file.

 ## Installation

 Installing the vscode plugin automatically installs this package, but if the tool should be installed without the vscode plugin: